• Europe

 Health IPCEI - PIIEC Santé

-Publié le : 31 jan 2025
+Publié le : 31 jan 2025 Mis à jour le : 21 nov 2025

-Creation of IPCEI Health
+Creation of Health IPCEI

 Following the Covid-19 crisis, the European Union launched several initiatives to strengthen the health sector, including developing new treatments for rare diseases, combating cancer, and preparing Europe for future emerging health crises.